eiqbal/EAGLE-Doc/README.md

 # EAGLE-Doc
-Strapi &amp; Gatsby learning repository
+Strapi & Gatsby learning repository
+This respository is to downoad Git and create repository and branches